CONTRACT FOR REPAIR/RESTORATION

 Estimated Date of Completion:_________________________ This date is an estimate only, and I will endeavor to complete the repair in a timely manner, given the details of the work.
 Many times, parts for these antique pieces of equipment are extremely hard to find, or even non-existent and must be fabricated.
 If delays are unavoidable, I will keep the client informed as to the nature of the delays, but again the estimated date of completion is my best guess prior to the start of the work, and not a guaranteed date by any means.

-Description of Abilities; As an antique automotive mechanic and dealer, my primary expertise is working on antique cars that were manufactured prior to 1940, although I do not limit my skills to this era of automobiles, nor to strictly automobiles.
+Description of Abilities; As an antique automotive mechanic and dealer and principal owner of Angvick Antique Motors Co.
+(AAMC), my primary expertise is working on antique cars that were manufactured prior to 1940, although I do not limit my skills to this era of automobiles, nor to strictly automobiles.
 I also have significant experience in the repair and restoration of ‘hit and miss’ stationary engines, boats, tractors and gasoline powered internal combustion engines that were designed prior to 1970.

 Labor Rates, Parts Costs and Payments Due:

 Labor Rates: All my time spent on effecting mechanical and cosmetic restoration/repair will be invoiced at $60.00 per hour if the work is done in my shop in Burlington, Illinois.
 On occasion, I can effect repairs in the field/at the client’s facility if practical concerns prohibit transport of client’s vehicle to my shop.
-All labor effected outside my shop/at the client’s facility will be invoiced at $80.00 per hour, plus travel time to be discussed with the client prior to billing.
-If any components require me to tow the client’s vehicle to places removed from my shop (such as machine shops, welding shops, auto body shops, etc), a flat $75.00 fee each way will be assessed if remote vendor shop is within a 25 mile radius of Burlington, Illinois.
+All labor effected outside my shop/at the client’s facility will be invoiced at $90.00 per hour, plus travel time to be discussed with the client prior to billing.
+If any components require me to tow the client’s vehicle to places removed from my shop (such as machine shops, welding shops, auto body shops, etc), a flat $105.00 fee each way will be assessed if remote vendor shop is within a 25 mile radius of Burlington, Illinois as determined by Mapquest.com.
 Any shops further away than 25 miles, towing fee will be calculated on a case by case basis.
 Client is entirely free to effect these necessary hauls if they themselves have the equipment (trailer and tow vehicle).
 Prior to any necessary towing, I will inform the client and allow them to decide how best to proceed before assessing any fees for towing.
-If I am required to use my own vehicle to run parts/components back and forth to local vendors or parts houses, I will invoice the client $25 per hour.
+If I am required to use my own vehicle to run parts/components back and forth to local vendors or parts houses, or any distant driving time required, I will invoice the client $35.00 per hour for my labor costs.
+Any time spent by me on behalf of the client to complete a project, but not involving actual mechanical labor will be invoiced at $35.00 per hour (such as discussing requirements of the project with external services vendors, etc.).

 Parts/External Services Costs: Parts and external services (professional welding, body work/painting, upholstery, etc.) required for successful completion of the client’s project can be acquired/arranged for completion by either one of two methods: